Skip to content

 • while explicit stable flush/compaction is running, new autonomous split candidates are temporarily ignored; a fresh idle scan is requested right after explicit maintenance completes so split materialization does not race against that maintenance on the same routed range

-• if the overlay exceeds local or global limits, writes receive bounded backpressure instead of waiting on a live segment split
+• if the overlay exceeds local or global limits, writes receive bounded backpressure instead of waiting on background split completion

 • during the brief split-apply window itself, write admission is still gated so route remap and overlay reassignment stay atomic, but explicit flushAndWait() / compactAndWait() no longer need a whole-operation global write gate